Dave Tobik: Texas Rangers

-Calgary and Seattle
+Seattle Mariners

-In January 1985, Tobik signed with the Calgary Cannons in the Pacific Coast League.
-He was the first player to sign with the newly formed Calgary baseball team.
-He won a career-high 12 games for the Cannons in 1985 and also established the team record for wins in a season.
-Tobik also compiled a 1-0 record for the Seattle Mariners in 1985.
-He appeared in his final game for the Mariners on October 5, 1985.
+In January 1985, Tobik signed with the Seattle Mariners and was assigned to thew newly formed Calgary Cannons in the Pacific Coast League He won a career-high 12 games for the Cannons in 1985 and also established the team record for wins in a season.
+Tobik also compiled a 1–0 record for the Mariners in 1985.
+He appeared in his final game for the Mariners on October 5.
 At the end of the 1985 season, the Mariners asked for unconditional waivers on Tobik.

 For his career, Tobik had a 14-23 record in 196 games.
 He had 28 saves and 116 games finished.
 His career ERA was 3.70 (Adjusted ERA+ 110).

-Family
+Personal life

 Tobik married Anne Harter, whom he met while he played for the Evansville Triplets and she was a sports writer for the Evansville Press.
-They have two daughters and a son.
-Their son, Dan Tobik, was a top baseball recruit for the University of Tennessee at Martin.
-Dan currently pitches in the Los Angeles Angels organization, was drafted in 2013 out of the University of Tennessee at Martin.
-Tobik today lives in a suburb of St. Louis, Missouri.
+They later divorced, and she died in 2023.
+They had two daughters and a son.
+Their son, Dan, played college baseball for the UT Martin Skyhawks.
+Dan pitched in the Los Angeles Angels organization for two season after he was selected in the 2013 MLB draft.

+Tobik has lived in a suburb of St. Louis, Missouri.